 Born and raised in Templeton, local boy Michael Velasquez is a passionate bike mechanic with an enthusiasm for outdoor sports including cycling, sprint triathlons, soccer and surfing!
 He lives in beautiful Morro Bay with his gorgeous wife and two children.

 Michael has been volunteering at the Bike Kitchen since 2008 and since then has represented Bike SLO County at numerous Bike Rodeos and Bike-a-Thons, making sure that kids’ bikes are safe to ride.

 Michael has worked as a professional bike mechanic, but his passion for refurbishing bikes began in middle school, when he and his dad deconstructed, then perfected and personalized a bike for him in his garage.
 It is with this same pride and precision that Michael excels in collaborating with people to find or create the right bike for the right person.

-Steve began volunteering at the Bike Valet a few years ago and officially joined the Bike Valet staff in 2013 before stepping in as our Communications Director in 2014.
+Steve began volunteering at Bike Valet in 2012 then officially joined the Bike Valet staff in 2013 before stepping in as our Communications Director in 2014.
 He has a Bachelor’s Degree in Radio-Television-Film from the University of Texas at Austin and spent many years working in both documentary and feature film production.
 He grew up all over the U.S. (New Jersey, Texas, California) and all over the world (Dubai, Athens, London).